NATIONAL STICKY BUN DAY

 National Sticky Bun Day is observed annually on February 21st.

-Originally known as “schnecken” and still considered to be a Philadelphia specialty, it is believed that the sticky bun’s origin in the United States began in the 18th century when the German settlers brought baking tradition with them when they began settling near Pennsylvania.
+Known as “schnecken” meaning snail, the sticky bun is rolled into a sweet spiral that resembles its German name.
+Still considered to be a Pennsylvania specialty, it is believed the sticky bun’s origin in the United States began in the 19th century.
+German settlers brought their baking traditions with them when they began settling in and around Philadelphia.

 Famous cousins to the sticky bun are the cinnamon roll, caramel roll and monkey bread.